blegat/JuMP-dev_2019_tutorial/README.md

 # JuMP and MOI Tutorial for JuMP-dev III

 See the [Julia and JuMP](https://github.com/juan-pablo-vielma/JuMP-dev-2019-tutorial) tutorial for install instructions.
-This tutorial requires JuMP v0.19 and MOI v0.8.4.
+This tutorial requires JuMP v0.19, MOI v0.8.4, MosekTools v0.7.1 and SemidefiniteOptInterface v0.6.

 The order of the notebooks is as follows: